MicrosoftDocs/VBA-Docs/api/Publisher.WebNavigationBarSet.Links.md

 ## Example

 Use the  **Links** property to return a **WebNavigationBarHyperlinks** property.
-This example returns the Web navigation bar hyperlinks of the first Web navigation bar set of the active document.
+This example returns the web navigation bar hyperlinks of the first web navigation bar set of the active document.

 ```vb
 ActiveDocument.WebNavigationBarSets(1).Links
 ```

-The following example adds a new Web navigation bar set to the active document, adds a hyperlink to the navigation bar, and then adds the navigation bar to every page of the publication that has the  **AddHyperlinkToWebNavbar** property set to **True** or the **Page.WebPageOptions.IncludePageOnNewWebNavigationBars** property set to **True**.
+The following example adds a new web navigation bar set to the active document, adds a hyperlink to the navigation bar, and then adds the navigation bar to every page of the publication that has the  **AddHyperlinkToWebNavbar** property set to **True** or the **Page.WebPageOptions.IncludePageOnNewWebNavigationBars** property set to **True**.